 Tourism is driven by the forces of globalization that have led to a tremendous growth in the circulation of goods and ideas, people and cultural trends.
-It can be channeled in ways that allow visitors to enjoy and learn from the wealth and diversity of cultural heritage, cultural expressions and intangible cultural practices.
+It can be channeled in ways that allow visitors to enjoy and learn from the wealth of cultural heritage and practices.
 It helps local cultural industries find new audiences, as well as markets, for their goods and services.

 Nothing else, but development and awareness-raising of the importance of domestic tourism in Central Asia will help to better understand the history, to develop the sense of patriotism and respect for the cultures and peoples of the region.
 The sustainable tourism is a locomotive of conservation and promotion of our common heritage.